-Buyer's Guide to Full Disk Encryption
+Full Disk Encryption Buyer's Guide

-How It Works
+How Full Disk Encryption Works

 - in the form of a password or passphrase;

-- using a one-time password generating device such as an RSA token;
+- using a one-time password-generating device such as an RSA token;

 - Accessing the encryption key.
 When users store a USB drive containing the encryption key along with a computer, accessing the encryption key becomes trivial for a thief.
 Users can also be fooled into revealing their password through social engineering.

 - Theft of the laptop while it is running.
 Full disk encryption only protects data when the computer is turned off.
 So if a laptop is stolen while it is running but unattended (or while the user is distracted), the data will be fully accessible to the thief.

 - Advanced in-memory techniques.
 FDE systems require encryption keys to be held in memory while the system is running.
 Since the contents of DRAM chips persists for a period of seconds to minutes after a system is shut down - and this time period can be extended by chilling the DRAM with canned air - it is possible to cut the power to a laptop that has been left unattended and boot it from a memory stick or CD into another operating system, then read (and save) the contents of the DRAM.
 The key can then be extracted from this data and used in a subsequent attack.

 It's also worth noting that some software applications place information on the main drive's boot sector, and this can get overwritten by full disk encryption systems, causing them to stop working.

 How to Evaluate Full Disk Encryption Software

 All full disk encryption systems encrypt a system's entire disk, but they are certainly not all identical.
 Here are four key capabilities to look for when choosing full disk encryption software.

 Some full disk encryption software - notably most open source whole encryption products - is designed for personal use and must be installed and configured on the device itself.